-In this execution, the fetch b, fetching the instruction at f, fetches a value from a write coherence-before a, 1414 even though b is the fetch of an instruction program-order after a.
-We illustrate this with an instruction 1415 from-reads (ifr) edge.
-This is a derived relation, analogous to the usual from-reads (fr) relation, that 1416 relates each fetch to all writes that are coherence-after the write it read from; it is defined as ifr =1417 irf-1; co.
+In this execution, the fetch b, fetching the instruction at f, fetches a value from a write coherence-before a, 1400 even though b is the fetch of an instruction program-order after a.
+We illustrate this with an instruction 1401 from-reads (ifr) edge.
+This is a derived relation, analogous to the usual from-reads (fr) relation, that 1402 relates each fetch to all writes that are coherence-after the write it read from; it is defined as ifr =1403 irf-1; co.
 If the fetch were a data read, this would be a forbidden coherence shape (CoWR).
-As it is, it is 1418 architecturally allowed, as described explicitly by Arm [71, B2.4.4], and it is experimentally observed on 1419 all devices we have tested.
-Microarchitecturally, this is simply due to fetches from old instruction cache 1420 entries.
-1421
+As it is, it 1404 is architecturally allowed, as described explicitly by Arm [72, B2.4.4], and it is experimentally observed 1405 on all devices we have tested.
+Microarchitecturally, there are a number of possible explanations, each of 1406 which are sufficient to explain the test: fetching b out-of-order with respect to a, fetching b from a stale 1407 entry in the instruction cache, or fetching b from memory after a has propagated but before it reaches the 1408 point the instruction fetch will see it.
+We will see that to forbid this test, and guarantee fetching the new 1409 instruction, one needs to account for all of those possibilities.
+1410

-1422 3.6.1 Synchronisation on a single thread
+3.6.1 Synchronisation on a single thread